arteacodes/SPPU-Computer-Engineering-Assignments/BE/LP-3/README.md

     - Structures
     - Arrays
     - Fallback
-<br>Deploy this as smart contract on Ethereum and Observe the transaction fee and Gas values.
+Deploy this as smart contract on Ethereum and Observe the transaction fee and Gas values.